sebschlicht/neo4j-graphity-baseline-server-plugin/README.md

-neo4j-graphity-baseline-server-plugin
+neo4j-server-plugin-graphity
 =====================================

-Neo4j server plugin to provide Graphity baseline implementation using REST API
+Neo4j server plugin to make Graphity available via REST API.

+The [Neo4j Graphity implementation](https://github.com/sebschlicht/graphity-neo4j) is a separate project and is needed to compile this project.